 Timeless Treasures

-When I was a little girl and lived in Finland, I had a special friend.
+When I was a little girl living in Finland, I had a friend who was woven deeply into the fabric of my childhood.
 Her name was Tiina.
-My friend and I lived a few hundred metres from each other and were in the same class at school.
-A lot of the time, she almost lived at my place, only going home to sleep.
-We baked together, we played together, we did just about everything together.
-On my birthday, I usually only had one friend over and it was always her.
-When I look at my childhood photo albums, Tiina is there next to me in almost every photo.
+We lived only a few hundred metres from each other, and we were in the same class at school.
+Hardly a day seemed to pass without us together.
+So often she was at our house that it almost felt as though she lived there too, only going home to sleep.
+We baked together, played together, wandered through the ordinary little moments of childhood together.
+On my birthdays, I usually invited only one friend, and it was always her.
+When I turn the pages of my childhood photo albums now, there she is beside me in almost every photograph, as though the story of those years could not be told without her.

 2 Comments Add yours